San Antonio Drug Offense Lawyers

-At the law firm of Del Prado & Del Prado in San Antonio, Texas, our lawyers offer a free initial consultation to discuss your DWI case, the consequences you face and possible defenses to the charge.
+At the law firm of Del Prado & Del Prado, our San Antonio Drug Offense Lawyers offer a free initial consultation to discuss your DWI case, the consequences you face and possible defenses to the charge.

 Your choice of a DWI attorney is obviously an important one.
 Much consideration should go into various factors such as; is he/she Board Certified; how long have they practiced; how many cases have they tried; their success rate; are they familiar with the judge; what about the prosecutor; do you feel comfortable with your liberty in this person’s hands?
 Other considerations should be how many cases set for trial has this attorney gotten dismissed?
 For example – I have gotten 13 cases set for trial dismissed within last year